 Quality of Assets Held: DCCC holds assets that are high quality and sufficiently liquid in order to allow it to meet its current and projected operating expenses under a range of scenarios, including in adverse market conditions.
-The Treasury Policy, which forms part of the risk management framework, is designed to minimise DCCC's exposure to potential credit losses arising from an investment counterparty defaulting.
+The Treasury Policy, which forms part of the risk management framework, is designed to minimize DCCC's exposure to potential credit losses arising from an investment counterparty defaulting.
 The Finance Department monitors compliance with capital adequacy on an on-going basis.
-The DCCC Board further oversee business performance on a routine basis.
+The DCCC Board further oversees business performance on a routine basis.

 Raising Additional Equity: DCCC monitors its capital resources regularly against capital resource requirements.
 Should there be a need for more capital DCCC will seek an injection of additional capital resources from DMCC, which ultimately holds 100% of the share capital in DCCC.
+DCCC is a wholly owned subsidiary of DGCX, which in turn is wholly-owned by the Dubai Multi Commodities Centre (DMCC).
+In accordance with the relevant governance structure of DCCC, and subject to the respective laws, internal policies and procedures applicable to DMCC and DGCX (as amended and in force from time to time), both DMCC and DGCX are committed to financially support the operations of DCCC.